 Proverbs 8:30 Then I was by him, as one brought up with him [as a master craftsman]: and I was daily his delight, [shaashuim Strong’s #8191 delight, pleasure, enjoyment] rejoicing always before him;

-In Solomon’s metaphor Wisdom was right beside the Lord, helping Him to plan and create the heavens and the earth which caused such joy!
+In Solomon’s metaphor Wisdom was right beside the Lord, who planned and created the heavens and the earth by His wisdom!
 Wisdom was pleased with the world that God had created and she was pleased with God’s creation of men.